-Anyone intending to subdivide within the Agricultural Land Reserve, use their ALR property for non-farm purposes, or include or exclude property from the ALR, must apply to the Agricultural Land Commission (ALC) for permission.
+Anyone intending to subdivide within the Agricultural Land Reserve (ALR), use their ALR property for non-farm purposes or construct multiple dwelling units must apply to the Agricultural Land Commission (ALC) for permission.
 The application must be submitted through the ALC website: http://www.alc.gov.bc.ca/

 Contact ALC: https://www.alc.gov.bc.ca/alc/content/contact-us